Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-PrEP is a relatively new medicine, though, so there are a ton of questions people have about who should take it, how it works and how it affects your body.
+But PrEP is a relatively new medicine, so there are many questions about who should take it, how it works and how it affects your body.
 Internal medicine specialist James Hekman, MD, answers those questions and explains why PrEP is really meant for anyone who currently doesn’t have HIV and is at higher risk for infection.

 What is PrEP?

-PrEP is a preventative medicine that blocks the HIV virus from taking hold within your body.
-There are currently two forms of daily oral medications for PrEP and one long-acting injectable form of PrEP.
-These three forms of PrEP are:
+PrEP is a preventive medicine that blocks the HIV virus from taking hold within your body.
+There are currently two forms of daily oral medications for PrEP and one long-acting injectable form of PrEP:

 • Truvada® is a daily pill that combines two medications called tenofovir disoproxil and emtricitabine.
 It’s for anyone who weighs at least 77 pounds and is at risk of contracting HIV.
 It’s also available in generic form.